NixOS/nixpkgs/.github/PULL_REQUEST_TEMPLATE.md

    - [ ] NixOS
    - [ ] macOS
    - [ ] other Linux distributions
-- [ ] Tested via one or more NixOS test(s) if existing and applicable for the change (look inside [nixos/tests](https://github.com/NixOS/nixpkgs/blob/master/nixos/tests))
+- [ ] Tested via one or more NixOS test(s) if existing and applicable for the change ([cf. manual documentation on how to run/write/debug tests](https://nixos.org/manual/nixos/unstable/index.html#sec-nixos-tests))
 - [ ] Tested compilation of all pkgs that depend on this change using `nix-shell -p nixpkgs-review --run "nixpkgs-review wip"`
 - [ ] Tested execution of all binary files (usually in `./result/bin/`)
 - [ ] Determined the impact on package closure size (by running `nix path-info -S` before and after)